 Other laboratory findings include a reduced number of memory B cells (CD27) and absence of class-switched memory B cells (IgD-CD27).

-Patients with the X-linked form or CD40 mutations are given trimethoprim/sulfamethoxazole to prevent P. jirovecii infection, and environmental precautions are taken to reduce the risk of Cryptosporidium infection (see Overview of Gastroenteritis : Prevention).
-However, because the prognosis is poor, hematopoietic stem cell transplantation is preferred if an HLA-identical sibling donor is available.
+Patients with the X-linked form or CD40 mutations are given prophylactic trimethoprim/sulfamethoxazole to prevent P. jirovecii infection, and environmental precautions are taken to reduce the risk of Cryptosporidium infection (see Gastroenteritis : Prevention).
+However, because the prognosis is poor, hematopoietic stem cell transplantation is preferred if an human leukocyte antigen (HLA)-identical sibling donor is available.